projectcontour/contour/site/content/docs/main/config/request-routing.md

 Timeout will not trigger while HTTP/1.1 connection is idle between two consecutive requests.
 If not specified, there is no per-route idle timeout, though a connection manager-wide stream idle timeout default of 5m still applies.
 More information can be found in [Envoy's documentation][6].
+- `timeoutPolicy.idleConnection` Timeout for how long connection from the proxy to the upstream service is kept when there are no active requests.
+If not supplied, Envoy’s default value of 1h applies.
+More information can be found in [Envoy's documentation][8].

 TimeoutPolicy durations are expressed in the Go [Duration format][5].
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".